If you are having cancer tests or have been diagnosed with cancer, we know you will be feeling anxious.

 To be referred as an NHS patient you can:

 Ask your GP to refer you to one of our respiratory consultants either at Royal Brompton or at Harefield Hospital.
-For urgent referral of suspected lung cancer, your GP needs to use the referral proforma found on the Information for Healthcare professionals page.
+If the referral is urgent, your GP will need to follow the guidance on our 'Refer a patient' page.

-Ask your respiratory physician to refer you to one of our surgeons if he or she offers you a surgery as a treatment or for symptom control or diagnosis purposes.
+Ask your respiratory physician to refer you to one of our surgeons if they offer surgery as a treatment, for symptom control or diagnosis purposes.

 You could also ask your consultant to refer you to one of our respiratory physicians or surgeons for a second opinion.

-We also have excellent private patient facilities and contracts with all best UK health insurers and a number of foreign governments.
+We also have excellent private patient facilities and contracts with all best UK health insurers and many foreign governments.
 Read more about private patient facilities and services.

 Royal Brompton Hospital